anagha-chaudhari/melo-hue/README.md

 3. Use the Spotify API to browse and personalize their music taste.

 4. Maintain a personal music notebook, storing and revisiting songs they emotionally connect with.

-All UI elements and structures were designed independently.
-Every feature and visual element was manually created.

 -- APIs and External Use --